bash-bastion/basalt/docs/support.md

 # Support

 This is currently a proposed set of supported platforms.
-CI currently tests different bash versions on the same Ubuntu 20.10 platform
+CI currently tests different bash versions on the same Ubuntu 20.10 platform.

 Ubuntu
 ✔️ Standard Support